syntactician/SNaPP/Manual/BIOPAC_HowTo.md

 ![AcqKnowledge Blank Graph Creation][BlankGraphCreation]
 5. This should yield a window that looks something like this.
 ![Blank Graph][BlankGraph]
-6. Select the MP150 dropdown
+6. Select "Set Up Channels..." from the MP150 drop down menu.
+![Set Up Channels][SetUpChannels]

 ## Collecting Data in AcqKnowledge